Animal mummy: Sacred animals

-Instead of worshipping every animal of a particular species, a few animal cults would select one specific animal, chosen because of its special markings, to be the totem of the particular god.
+Instead of making offerings of large numbers of mummified animals of a particular species, a few cults would select one specific animal, chosen because of its special markings, to be the living totem of the particular god.
 Each sacred animal was pampered and cared for until its death, when elaborate burial proceedings took place.
-The animal was then mummified as a sign of respect to the god.
-Next, a new symbolic animal was chosen.
-Only one animal at a time would be chosen as the sacred one.
-These animal cults reached the pinnacle of popularity during the Late and Graeco-Roman Periods.
+The animal was then mummified as a sign of respect to the deity.
+Next, a new symbolic animal was chosen to serve as the sacred one; only a single individual at a time carried out this role.
+These animal cults reached the pinnacle of popularity during the Late and Greco-Roman periods.
 The cycle of selecting a new totem animal continued for hundreds of years.
-Though the animals were undoubtedly considered sacred, Egyptians did not worship the individual animals themselves, but rather the invisible deity believed to be present within the animal symbolizing the god.
-In certain cases, such as the Apis bull, the animal could even be a way to communicate the desires of the god.
+Though the animals were undoubtedly considered sacred, Egyptians did not worship the individual animal itself, but rather the invisible spirit they believed was present within the animal symbolizing the god.
+In certain cases, such as the Apis bull, the animal could even be a way to communicate the desires of the deity.
 The Apis bull cult was the main source of this type of religious animal mummy in ancient Egypt, as most other animals were mummified in large quantities for religious offerings.

 Bulls

-The Apis bull cult is estimated to have originated as early as 800 B.C., the first cult supported by archaeological evidence.
+The Apis bull cult is estimated to have originated as early as 800 BCE, the first cult supported by archaeological evidence.
 The earliest and largest of all animal cults, the Apis bull cult considered the bull to be a symbol of strength and fertility, representing the creator gods Ptah and Osiris.
 Mummification was a key part in the worshipping of these animals.
 While alive, the bull would be housed in a special temple, lavishly pampered for its entire life.
 Priests believed that the Apis bull was a medium of communication between the two creator gods, so its movements were carefully observed and sometimes consulted as an oracle.

 These sacred animals were allowed to die a natural death unless they reached the age of 28, at which time they were killed.
 When an Apis bull died, the entire country went into mourning.
 It was afforded an elaborate funeral and intricate burial procedures.
 Because the bulls were so large, the process of mummification was lengthy and complicated.
 Enormous alabaster embalming tables were constructed at Memphis, the center of the cult.
 They were complete with engravings and fluid drainage channels.
 After the funerary ceremonies, the bull would be transported to these tables where it would be strapped to the table.
 Its internal organs would be destroyed through intra-anal oils.
 The animal's body would be dried out using natron salts and packed with sand.
 It would then be wrapped in linens.
 Artificial eyes and an artistic plaster head would be added, ensuring the bull still looked like itself.